 Share the meat

 A bison can sometimes put over 250 kilograms of meat on the table.
 Be prepared to deal with this meat.
 You can share meat with friends or donate it to a local charity.
 Sharing the meat may help reduce hunting pressure on other wildlife, such as moose and caribou.

-Read Hunt wisely bison to find more tips.
+Read the hunting wood bison information sheet to find more tips.